 The evaluation had four progressive stages: inception; data collection; data analysis; and reporting and dissemination.
-Evaluation findings draw on: (i) an extensive document review including relevant UN Women strategies, project documents and progress reports, as well as international human rights and international humanitarian law relevant to the refugee context, and regional and national frameworks to understand this complex intervention and the context of each country, gain insights into the nuances of the project's design and objectives, and understand the external factors that may have facilitated or constrained the project to deliver its intended outputs and outcomes; and (ii) interviews and focus group with institutional individual discussions and stakeholders.
-Field visits were conducted to Egypt, Irag, Jordan and Lebanon.
+Evaluation findings draw on: (i) an extensive document review including relevant UN Women strategies, project documents and progress reports, as well as international human rights and international humanitarian law relevant to the refugee context, and regional and national frameworks to understand this complex intervention and the context of each country, gain insights into the nuances of the project's design and objectives, and understand the external factors that may have facilitated or constrained the project to deliver its intended outputs and outcomes; and (ii) interviews and focus group discussions with institutional and individual stakeholders.
+Field visits were conducted to Egypt, Iraq, Jordan and Lebanon.